GraphBEV: Towards Robust BEV Feature Alignment for Multi-Modal 3D Object Detection: Experiments

 \subsubsection{Effect of the Hyperparameters $K_{\text{graph}}$ for Feature Misalignment.}

-As shown in Table \ref{tab_nuScens_K}, to analyze the impact of the hyperparameter $K_{\text{graph}}$ in the LocalAlign module on feature misalignment, we studied its effects under noisy misalignment settings on the nuScenes validation set. $K_{\text{graph}}$, as the number of nearest depths for LiDAR-to-camera projected depth in the LocalAlign module, influences the expressive capability of neighbor depth features.
-It is observed that our GraphBEV achieves optimal overall performance when $K_{\text{graph}}$ is 8.
-Therefore, selecting an appropriate $K_{\text{graph}}$ is crucial and may vary in other datasets.
-Furthermore, despite significant fluctuations in mAP due to changes in $K_{\text{graph}}$, overall performance surpasses that of BEVFusion.
+As shown in Table \ref{tab_nuscenes_K}, to analyze the impact of the hyperparameter $K_{\text{graph}}$ in the LocalAlign module on feature misalignment, we studied its effects under noisy misalignment settings on the nuScenes validation set. $K_{\text{graph}}$, which is the number of nearest depths for LiDAR-to-camera projected depth in the LocalAlign module, influences the expressive capability of neighboring depth features.
+It is observed that our GraphBEV achieves optimal overall performance when $K_{\text{graph}}$ is set to 8.
+Therefore, selecting an appropriate value for $K_{\text{graph}}$ is crucial and may vary across different datasets.
+Furthermore, despite significant fluctuations in mAP resulting from changes in $K_{\text{graph}}$, the overall performance still surpasses that of BEVFusion.